sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 # Lab 01: Getting Started with Microsoft Copilot for Sales

-## Lab Scenario
+## Lab Overview

-Introducing the Copilot for Sales app – your all-in-one solution for smoother sales management.
-With this tool, accessing CRM data from Outlook is a breeze.
-Simply sign in to your CRM directly from your email platform, streamlining your workflow and boosting productivity.
-Get ready to revolutionize your sales process with Copilot for Sales!
+This lab introduces Microsoft Copilot for Sales, an AI assistant designed to enhance productivity and help sellers close more deals.
+You will learn how to integrate Microsoft Copilot within Microsoft 365 apps like Outlook, Teams, and Word, and connect it seamlessly to Microsoft Dynamics 365 Sales and Salesforce Sales Cloud.
+The lab will demonstrate how Copilot provides sales-specific insights and recommendations, streamlining your workflow and maximizing sales efficiency.

 ## Lab Objectives

 In this lab, you will perform:

-- Access the Copilot for Sales app
+- Task 1: Access the Copilot for Sales app
-- Sign in to CRM from Outlook
+- Task 2: Sign in to CRM from Outlook

 ## Task 1: Access the Copilot for Sales app